churnkey/sdk/packages/react/README.md

 # @churnkey/react

-Drop-in cancel flow for React.
-Looks great out of the box, fully customizable, works with any billing system.
+A cancel flow component for React.
+Survey, offers, feedback, and confirmation.
+Ready to use out of the box, fully customizable when you need it.

-Free and open source.
+Open source.
 Optionally connects to [Churnkey](https://churnkey.co) for analytics and AI-powered retention.

-## Install
+## Installation

 ```bash
 npm install @churnkey/react
 ```

-## Quick start
+## Create a cancel flow

+Import the component and the stylesheet, define your steps, and handle the result.

 ```tsx
 import { CancelFlow } from '@churnkey/react'